Issun is owned by Ane Eline Sørensen and run through a network team of incredibly talented people who are asked on board relevant projects.

 I'm from Copenhagen, Denmark.
-I have lived in Kyoto, Toronto, New York City, Oslo, London and traveled extensively.
-Exploring new settings is a key ingredient in a fulfilled life for me.
-I like to stay nimble and I easily move country when the work is interesting.
+I have lived in Kyoto, Toronto, New York City, Oslo, London and traveled extensively for longer periods.
+I easily move country when valuable work calls.

 I’m focused on creating sustainable solutions.
 Innovation is, in my book, based on keeping a close ear to the ground, thinking critically, working creatively and be solution oriented towards a healthy relationship to the planet.
 As a creative with specialised expertise as well as a broad set of disciplines and tools, it always varies which methods will be applied during the innovation process.
 Three characteristics define my path: